BigUncleYemi/ReactTodoApp/README.md

 ##whatTodo app

-this is a Todo application (spa) builted with reactjs.
+This is a Todo application (spa) builted with reactjs.

-it is very easy to use and make as a beginner project as few librarys were use to be it:
+it is very easy to use and built as a beginner project as few librarys were use to built it:
 ++react-addons-css-transition-group
 ++creact-react-app package